-As at October 31, 2018, RosCan had cash of \$1,050,780 and working capital of \$639,912.
+As at January 31, 2019, RosCan had cash of \$502,731 and a working capital deficiency of \$153,678.
 Sales tax receivables represent amounts to be refunded by the Canadian government.
-Prepaid expenses include amounts advanced to fund Kandiole Project activities.
-Accounts payable and accrued liabilities include \$20,500 payable to related parties for legal fees and the reimbursement of expenses.
+Prepaid expenses include amounts advanced to fund corporate and Kandiole Project activities.
+Accounts payable and accrued liabilities include \$34,052 payable to related parties for legal fees and the reimbursement of expenses.

-Loans due to related parties of \$485,915 are non-interest bearing, unsecured and payable on demand.
-Subsequent to October 31, 2018, the Company repaid a \$50,045 cash loan provided by a Company director.
+Loans due to related parties of \$435,870 are non-interest bearing, unsecured and payable on demand.